Detailed Guide forSecurity Guards in San Diego County

 The job of Security Guard will appeal to you if you have a social and enterprising nature.
 Social occupations involve working, communicating, and teaching people.
 Enterprising jobs involve starting up and carrying out projects.
 They can involve leading people and making many decisions.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Security Guards in California is $25,075 annually, or $12.05 hourly.
-The median wage for Security Guards in San Diego County is $25,035 annually, or $12.03 hourly.
+The median wage in 2016 for Security Guards in California was $25,075 annually, or $12.05 hourly.
+The median wage for Security Guards in San Diego County was $25,035 annually, or $12.03 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 The amount of benefits paid to full-time Security Guards varies by geographic area and employer.
 Companies in larger cities tend to pay more of the cost of medical insurance.
 Security Guards employed by schools, retail stores, hotels, or government agencies usually receive medical, dental, and vision insurance, vacation pay, and sick leave.
 Contract or temporary agencies vary in the amount of benefits paid.

 What Do Local Employers Say About Benefits?
 Of the 19 employers in San Diego County, most provide medical insurance, and many provide dental insurance and vacation and retirement plan benefits to Security Guards who work full-time.

 |Paid Time Off Bank||5%||0%|